ianjonsen/aniMotum/README.md

 installed.
 The easiest install option is to download a compiled version from here <https://github.com/fxcoudert/gfortran-for-macOS/releases>.
 Just makes sure you choose the version that matches your MacOS and processor (Intel vs Arm 64).
-Getting Xcode compiler tools installed on M1/M2 Macs can be challenging!

 ``` r
 remotes::install_github("ianjonsen/aniMotum")
 ```

-Note: there can be issues getting compilers to work properly, especially on M1 Macs.
+Note: there can be issues getting compilers to work properly.
 Often, this is due to missing or incorrect Xcode Command Line Tools and/or Fortran compiler.
 If you encounter install and compile issues, you may find a solution in the excellent documentation here [glmmTMB](https://github.com/glmmTMB/glmmTMB).

-If you don’t have the time & patience for sorting out compiler/library issues then just install the appropriate binary version. `AniMotum` models may not fit quite as fast as they could on your setup, but they will still be fast.
+If you don’t have the time & patience for sorting out compiler/library issues then just install the appropriate binary version. `aniMotum` models may not fit quite as fast as they could on your setup, but they will still be fast.
 We’re talking about differences of milliseconds to a few seconds per animal track, so you decide where your time is best